No767/Rin-Docs-V2/docs-v2/versioned_docs/version-v2.x/index.md

 ## Introduction

 Welcome!
-This is the current documentation for Rin, a Discord bot focused on obtaining data from third-party services.
+This is the current documentation for Rin, a Discord bot focused on obtaining data from third-party services with speed.
 For more information regarding supported services, more info is provided [here](./about/supported-services.md).

 ## Contents